 According to the study’s lead author, Dr. David Llewellyn of the University of Exeter Medical School, “the results were surprising-we actually found that the association was twice as strong as we anticipated.”
 However, he cautioned that their findings don’t show that low levels of vitamin D cause dementia.

-Second International Study
+Second International Study of Dementia

 A different international team analyzed data on 1,291 individuals from the US Cardiovascular Health Study (CHS) and 915 participants from the Dutch Longitudinal Aging Study Amsterdam (LASA).
 All of the subjects were dementia-free at the beginning of the studies and were evaluated using either the Benton Visual Retention Test or Rey’s Auditory Verbal Learning Test.

-In the CHS study, participants who were moderately and severely deficient in vitamin D demonstrated a greater change in visual memory per year when compared with their peers who had sufficient amount of the vitamin.
+In the CHS study, participants who were moderately and severely deficient in vitamin D demonstrated a greater change in visual memory per year when compared with their peers who had a sufficient amount of the vitamin.

 In the LASA group, a moderate and severe deficiency in vitamin D were associated with a nonsignificant change in verbal memory when compared with those who had a sufficient level of vitamin D.